Financial Engineering Career Guide

-Financial Engineering is a field that needs someone who is jack of all trades.
-The core discipline would be finance.
-However, to solve the issues in finance this guy needs to peep into other disciplines as well like, applied mathematics, computer science, statistics and economic theory.
+Financial Engineering is a field that needs someone who is a jack of all trades.
+The core discipline would be financed.
+However, to solve the issues in finance, this guy needs to peep into other disciplines as well like, applied mathematics, computer science, statistics, and economic theory.
 If this sounds interesting and you’re one of those who can think both in divergent and convergent ways, you should go for this newly evolved field.

 Yes, we know that two things would concern you most before you ever take one step forward.
 First would be – what are the career opportunities in financial engineering!
 And second – how much I can expect to get paid!

 In this article, we will address both of these concerns.
 All you need to do is to relax and read through.
 This is everything you need to know about career prospects and compensation details of financial engineering.
 Below is the structure of this article –

 - What financial engineers do?